JentleJoe/old-alx-system_engineering-devops/0x00-shell_basics/README.md

-Executable script that lists all hidden and unhidden files in the current, parent and /boot directory in long format Executable script that prints a type of file in /tmp/ directory Executable script with a symbolic link to /bin/ls
+Executable script that lists all hidden and unhidden files in the current, parent and /boot directory in long format Executable script that prints a type of file in /tmp/ directory Executable script with a symbolic link to /bin/ls Executable script that that copies all HTML files inexistent in the parent directory or newer  in versions, into the parent directory